1.0 Personal Computer Components

 Communications Adapter cards including network and modem:

 a.
-Network Interface Card
+Network Interface Card (NIC):

+Most home and portable computers connect to the Internet through dial-up connection.
 The modem provides the connection interface to the Internet service provider.

 An modem card will have two RJ-11 connectors, one for the phone line input, and the other for the phone line output.
 The PCI interface plugs into a PCI slot on the motherboard.